Stainless steel compressor bleed valves

 Compressor bleed valves are essential components in the startup of a gas turbine.
 They are also some of the common components to cause trips.
 It’s a problem that has plagued F-class plant operators (and GE) for many years.
-After more than a few attempts to solve the main problem causing trips—corrosion in the valve body—we are pleased to offer an alternative to carbon steel valves : Our latest and greatest stainless steel compressor bleed valve.
+To mitigate corrosion in the valve body, we are pleased to offer an alternative to carbon steel valves: our latest and greatest stainless steel compressor bleed valve.

 Upgrading to our latest stainless steel compressor bleed valve will improve your gas turbine’s reliability and could help reduce your annual operating costs.
 Its 4-way solenoid makes it unnecessary to take in ambient air, which prevents moisture and environmental contamination from entering the valve and helps elimiate clogging.
 If there is an issue with one of the inlets, the unit will continue to run on the other three inlets, avoiding a gas turbine trip.
 Each valve’s solenoid and limit switches are pre-wired before arrival at your site, which reduces installation time.
 The valve assembly incorporates all operational parts required, which means that it will not trigger a fault that can trip the unit.

 Avoid corrosion and trips, and improve valve position

 Up to 20% reduction in installation time

 In the last 5 years, our compressor bleed valve could have avoided more than 115 unplanned outages

 Key features of the new and improved stainless steel compressor bleed valve

 Replacing your hydraulically actuated gas valves and inlet guide vane actuator with electrically actuated gas valves can help ensure long-term system safety and improve the reliability of your gas turbine and accessories.